Salary: £42,262 – £47,460 (including market supplement and local weighting)

 Hours: 37 hours per week

-At Slough Children First we offer exceptional support, flexible working and a chance to do things differently.
+At Slough Children First we offer exceptional support and a chance to do things differently.
 We’re proud to have created a place where social work can flourish.
 Our young people are looking for social workers who are down-to-earth, honest, approachable and who can be themselves.
 If this sounds like you, we’d love to hear from you.

-For this role, you’ll need to be a Social Work England registered social worker with a professional social work qualification, or equivalent, and post qualifying experience of working as a social worker within children’s services.
+As a Social Worker within the A&R section of our CWD team, you will need to be a Social Work England registered social worker with a professional social work qualification, or equivalent.
+You will have post qualifying experience of working as a social worker within children’s services, specifically experience of assessing care needs, implementing packages of care and reviewing those care packages within a resource allocation panel process.

 - Promote and safeguard the wellbeing and interests of the child / young person at all times and throughout all aspects of work.